 The evening ritual is a recording of a performance of the Akira theme, utilising drums and synthesizers in line with the Stadium set-up.
 As Philip states in an interview for M-Pavilion promotion: "Whenever I see a grand architectural design, I immediately imagine its destruction.
 This is not a negative view, but rather a simple reflection on how anything that is designed and built proceeds from the destruction and erasure of what was in place before.
 My cover version of the theme—titled Neo-Tokyo Terrasound Cosmophony—imagines the Pavilion stadium as a microcosm of shifting tectonic plates, post-nuclear atmospherics, and complete urban decimation."

-Neo-Tokyo Terrasound Cosmophopny was recorded at Gelatin Studios.
-The synth line were multi-tracked first, then a live multi-mic recording was done of the drums.
+Neo-Tokyo Terrasound Cosmophony was recorded at Gelatin Studios.
+The synth lines were multi-tracked first, then a live multi-mic recording was done of the drums.
 The completed track-lay was mixed into 6-channels for playback at the 180 degree arc of speakers installed around the curved bleacher seating in the M-Pavilion.
 A suitable subwoofer was appended to this speaker array.Neo-Tokyo stadium - Akira © 1987 Katsuhiro Otomo